natalie-kate/date-night/README.md

    - #### Returning Visitor Goals

         1. As a returning visitor, if my result is to go out to do something e.g cinema, I want to see where the cinemas are on google maps.
-        2. As a returning visitor, I want to see social media links so that I can follow on my chosen platforms.
+        2. As a returning visitor, if I have a going out result I want to be able to choose what area to search for my resulting place.
         3. As a returning visitor, I want to be able to contact the owner with comments or questions.
+        4. As a returning visitor, I want to see social media links so that I can follow on my chosen platforms.

    - #### Frequent Visitor Goals

         1. As a frequent visitor I don't want to be choosing between the same two options each time e.g restaurant vs club.
-        2. As a returning visitor, I want to be able to contact the owner with suggestions of more options.
+        2. As a frequent visitor, I want to be able to contact the owner with suggestions of more options.
-        3. As a returning visitor I want to use links to food delivery services if the result is takeaway.
+        3. As a frequent visitor I want to use links to food delivery services if the result is takeaway.
+        4. As a frequent visitor I want to see information about the markers on the map.

    ### Scope

-   Within project conception, a list of features were compiled, these were the scored between 1 & 5 for importance and feasbility/ viability which then decided which features could be included for initial launch.
+   Within project conception, a list of features were compiled, these were the scored between 1 & 5 for importance and feasibility/ viability which then decided which features could be included for initial launch.

    #### Current features